docker-home-server/mikrotik-cloudflare-dns/README.md

 `gen-script` will output the script to be loaded on to your router by following these steps:

-1. Log in to the Mikrotik web user interface on your router.
+1. Log in to the Mikrotik web user interface on your router, or use WinBox if you are familiar with it.
 2. Choose 'System' > 'Scripts'.
 3. Click 'Add New'.
 4. Set an appropriate name (e.g. `mcd`).